-Credit cards are an alternative means of funding for those who don’t want to acquire a payday loan, cash advance, or ask a loved one for support.
+Credit cards are an alternative means of funding for those who don’t want to take out a payday loan, cash advance or ask a loved one for support.

 - A credit card is a line of credit which you must pay back in addition to any interest applied to the loan.

 - Credit limits are set by lenders based upon your financial past, current situation, and how many cards you have, alongside other factors.

 - The average interest on a US credit card is roughly 16.13%, but many creditors offer 0% interest trial periods.

 - Failing to pay off your credit card debt can result in additional fees and damage to your credit score, making future borrowing even more difficult.

 A credit limit refers to how much you are able to spend on a given credit card and in 2020, the average limit was $30,000 annually.

 If your creditor sets you a $1000 monthly limit, then you have $1000 of theirs to spend for the month.
 You will need to pay that back, in addition to interest.
 Let’s say the interest was 16%, then you would owe $160 in addition to the $1000.

 Your credit limit is set by your lender.
 They will provide you with a quantity of credit that is high enough to entice you to use their service, but low enough that you will be able to keep on top of repayments and not be hit by unmanageable debt.